Skip to content

 .Set(new OrbitParams { ... });

-In your variable-update rendering system, read from Interpolated<T> instead of the raw component:
+In a variable-update rendering system, read Interpolated<T> instead of the raw component:

 public partial class RenderSystem : ISystem